FAQs

 These rules were designed to be simple to understand so that you could easily reason about it.
 We would rather the scheduler be straight forward and predictable, than smart and mysterious.
 We have all used Word to type something like: “If I may…” and then the autocomplete kicks in with “May 24st, 2013.”
 We don’t want that.

-Basically the attitude of the automatic scheduler is: “If I get into a situation where I can’t make the agenda fit without breaking constraints, I will alert you of each broken constraint and I will leave the schedule in my best attempt to make it all fit.”
+Basically the attitude of the time mapper is: “If I get into a situation where I can’t make the agenda fit without breaking constraints, I will alert you of each broken constraint and I will leave the schedule in my best attempt to make it all fit.”

 Usually this happens when you have too many constraints, and you begin not having enough to physically make all the constraints work.

 The constraints breaking will bring up an alarm that will interrupt you.
-This is a last resort for the automatic scheduler that tries to get out of your way, unless it can’t make something fit.
+This is a last resort for the time mapper that tries to get out of your way, unless it can’t make something fit.
 After dismissing this alarm, it won’t come up again unless you restart the application or change the schedule.
-It waits a minute after your changes before letting you know again, so that it doesn’t annoy you repeatedly if you are changing more than a couple fo things.
+It waits a minute after your changes before letting you know again, so that it doesn’t annoy you repeatedly if you are changing more than a couple of things.

 However the schedule before constraint will still be displayed in the Notifications Pane on the Day Tab, and an icon will display in task’s estimate in the Schedule View that the constraint is at risk of being broken or already broken using the current schedule.